 Phone the school office on: 020 8673 1183 as soon as you know there is a problem.
+You can also complete website

-- Sickness/ Diarrhoea Keep your child off school for 48hrs after the last sickness to prevent spreading of the virus.
-If you are sure the sickness was due to food poisoning or something non-virus related then, send them in as soon as you see they are well enough. - Chicken Pox - If your child has chicken pox you will need to keep them away for as long as they are contagious (that is, until the pox have scabbed over). - Head Lice If your child has head lice you can bring them into school as soon as you have treated the lice.
+- Sickness/ Diarrhoea - Keep your child off school for 48hrs after the last sickness to prevent spreading of the virus.
+If you are sure the sickness was due to food poisoning or something non-virus related then, send them in as soon as you see they are well enough. - Chicken Pox If your child has chicken pox you will need to keep them away for as long as they are contagious (that is, until the pox have scabbed over).

+- Head Lice If your child has head lice you can bring them into school as soon as you have treated the lice.
 Please let us know at the school office if you suspect your child has lice. - Where incidents of head lice are identified by class teachers, parents will be informed to treat their children's hair.
-If parents fail to do so upon initial request, letters will be sent by the Headteacher informing parents that the child will be unable to return to school unless the head lice has been properly treated.
-This period of absence from school will be treated as an unauthorised absence. - Ringworm - Once discovered, treat it and cover it.
-It is fine to send them into school once you have done this but please inform the school office.
+If parents fail to do so upon initial request, letters will be sent by the Executive Headteacher informing parents that the child will be unable to return to school unless the head lice has been properly treated.
+This period of absence from school will be treated as an unauthorised absence. - Ringworm Once discovered, treat it and cover it.
+It is fine to send them into school once you have done this but please inform the school office. - Covid If you child has a continuous dry cough, a high temperature and loss of taste and smell.
+You should keep the child at home and call the school to inform us.
+You will be advised by the school if the child should come in.
+If you are told to keep your child at home you will have to contact: